Isaiah 62:1-5; 1Corinthians 12:4-11; John 2:1-12

 “Woman, what’s that to me?
 My hour has not yet come,” Jesus said.
 Meaning, it was not yet the right time to begin his divine mission.
 But Mary was confident.
 So she instructed the servers, “Do whatever he tells you.”
-We can see here the maternal power and influence of Mary over her son.
+Here, we can see the maternal power and influence of Mary over her son.
 Jesus could not disobey his mother.

-Incidentally, fundamentalist Christians and Protestant brethren criticize Catholics for praying to the Blessed Mother.
+Incidentally, fundamentalist Christians and our Protestant brothers and sisters criticize Catholics for praying to the Blessed Mother.
 “Why do you still go to Mary?
 Why not go straight to Jesus Christ?” they claim.
 Obviously, we can pray directly to Jesus but the gospel today shows clearly how Mary can serve as a mediator or “go-between” to her Son.
-Hence, this Catholic practice has biblical basis.
+This Catholic practice has biblical basis.
 Today’s gospel teaches us that when we pray to the Most Holy Virgin, asking her to help us, we will always find her ready to intercede with her Son for us.
-And, if we ask for something that is good for us, and we pray with faith, Christ will certainly perform a small miracle for us, first to please his mother, and then to help us in our need.
+If we ask for something that is good for us, and we pray with faith, Christ will certainly perform a miracle for us, first to please his mother, and then to help us in our need.
 Mary is therefore called the “Mediatrix”.

 One of the documents of Vatican II, Lumen Gentium, says, “The Blessed Virgin is invoked in the Church under the titles of Advocate, Helper, Benefactress, and Mediatrix.
 This, however, is so understood that it neither takes away anything from nor adds anything to the dignity and efficacy of Christ the one Mediator.”
 (Lumen Gentium Vatican II §62).
-One of the titles Vatican II gave Mary in that document is ADVOCATE because she intercedes before God on our behalf as our advocate and also on December 8th 2000 Pope John Paul referred to Our Lady as our ADVOCATE OF MERCY.
+One of the titles Vatican II gave to Mary in that document is ADVOCATE because she intercedes before God on our behalf as our advocate.
+For this reason, on December 8th.
+2000, Pope John Paul referred to Our Lady as our ADVOCATE OF MERCY.
 In the prayer which we pray after the Rosary, the “Hail Holy Queen”, we ask Mary to intercede before God for us.
-We ask: “Turn then, most gracious ADVOCATE, your eyes of mercy towards us, …” The Virgin Mary, because she is the Mother of God, because she lived a life of total dedication and faith, and because she is closely united with her Son in heaven, is the Mediatrix, par excellence, between Him and humanity.
+We ask: “Turn then, most gracious ADVOCATE, your eyes of mercy towards us, …” The Virgin Mary, because she is the Mother of God, because she lived a life of total dedication and faith, and because she is closely united with her Son in heaven, is the Mediatrix, par excellence, between him and humanity.

 - CONCERN FOR OTHERS IS THE BEGINNING OF MIRACLES

-A fascinating question arising from the story Cana is this: Did Mary know all those thirty years she lived with Jesus that she was living with a wonder-worker and yet never she asked him to multiply her bread, turn the water on the dining table into wine, or double her money to make ends meet?
-How come she never asked Jesus to use his miraculous power to help her out but she was quick to ask him to use it and help others?
+A fascinating question arising from the story Cana is this: Did Mary know all those thirty years during which she lived with Jesus that she was living with a wonder-worker and yet she never asked him to multiply her bread, turn the water on the dining table into wine, or double her money to make ends meet?
+How come she never asked Jesus to use his miraculous power to help her out, yet she was quick to ask him to use it and help others?
 Think of it.
-If you have a child who has a miraculous power to double money for other kids at school, won’t you ask him to double yours at home too?
+If you have a child who has a miraculous power to double money for other kids at school, would you not ask him to double yours at home too?
 After all, one would argue, charity begins at home.
 But for Mary and for Jesus the needs of the other come first.